Materialized Views

 Type Casting Errors

-All type casts use TRY_CAST automatically:
+All type casts use TRY_CAST automatically.
+When you define a column:

-- name: amount expr: type: json_path json_path: "$.amount" type: DOUBLE
+- name: amount type: DOUBLE path: $.amount

 TRY_CAST(json_extract_string(payload, '$.amount') AS DOUBLE) AS amount